About Kaiser Home Support Services

 In 1994, we took the name Southern Indiana Respite Services.
 Through 2004, we continued to provide quality care, adding programs including Social Block Grant Title III and the Support Services Waiver that increased our ability to support our community.

 In May 2008, both our name and base of operations changed.
 In recognition of a dedicated champion of the agency and former Board Member, Jack Kaiser, the newly renamed Kaiser Home Support Services, Inc moved our main offices to Unruh Court in New Albany, Indiana.

 In 2015, our growing organization once again moved its base of operations, this time to our current home at 2633 Grant Line Road in New Albany.

-Today KHSS is proud to offer services in Floyd, Clark, Dubois, Harrison, Scott, Washington, Crawford and Orange counties.
+Today KHSS is proud to offer services in Floyd, Clark, Harrison, Scott, Washington, and Crawford counties.
 KHSS is available to our clients every day of the year at any time of day they feel they need.
-Coverage may be available through the Indiana Medicaid Programs such as Aged and Disabled, TBI, Choice, SSBG, Title III, Caregiver Support, CIH, and FSW.
+Coverage may be available through the Indiana Medicaid Programs such as Aged and Disabled, TBI, Choice, SSBG, Title III, Caregiver Support.